 Every investor knows that it is necessary to protect the walls of foundations and basements from moisture, groundwater and rainwater.
-Protection of the building structure from permanent destruction by water is the main element of waterproofing.
+Protection of the building’s structure from permanent destruction by water damage is the main element of waterproofing.

-Water – although essential for life, it can be harmful to buildings and the people in them.
-Moisture ingress can occur due to floods and groundwater.
-Floods are caused by heavy and prolonged rains, sudden water runoff due to melting snow in spring or storms.
+Water – although essential for life, can also be harmful to buildings and the people in them.
+Moisture ingress can occur due to a variety of causes such as floods and groundwater.
+Floods are caused by heavy and prolonged rains, while sudden water runoff can arise due to melting snow in spring or storms.
 Floods also cause blockages of ice and ice on rivers.
-Exposure to moisture due to lack of or damage to insulation results in well-known damage to paintwork, wall plasters and concrete.
+Exposure to moisture due to lack of protection or damage to insulation results in well-known damage to paintwork, wall plasters and concrete.

-If a damp basement wall cannot be easily accessed from the outside do exterior basement waterproofing due to superstructures or adjacent buildings, internal basement waterproofing is the most effective way to meet these requirements.
-Thanks to optimally matched interior basement waterproofing detail product systems, even high-quality living spaces can be created in this way.
+If a damp basement wall cannot be easily accessed from the outside to perform exterior basement waterproofing due to superstructures or adjacent buildings, internal basement waterproofing is the most effective way to adapt while still meeting all quality requirements.
+Thanks to optimally matched interior basement waterproofing detail product systems, even high-quality living spaces can be created in this wayx.
 Basements can be sealed from the inside without the need to dig foundations and earthworks.
 This type of waterproofing can be done even in case of leaks.

 How the drainage system works

 Drainage is a system made of special perforated plastic pipes surrounded by fine gravel.
-The bottom drain can be used in any soil and water conditions, even in the most difficult.
-Perforation allows water to be absorbed at the foundation.
+The bottom drain can be used in all soil and water conditions, even in the most difficult.
+Perforation allows water to be absorbed at the foundation level.
 The slope with which the pipes are laid allows it to be diverted outside the building.

-In the case of interior perimeter drainage system, it is always necessary to carefully check the reasons for flooding the basement.
+In the case of interior perimeter drainage system, it is always necessary to carefully check the reasons and causes of flooding in the basement.
 Ground surveys should be carried out to determine the water level and its possible fluctuations.
-Also investigate the type of soil along with the filtration factor.
+It is also crucial to investigate the type of soil along with the filtration factor.
 Internal drainage, collecting water from under the building, creates a sinkhole.
 The difference in groundwater levels (a level higher than the basement level) causes water to flow under the foundation.
 If the soil is of low permeability, the pressure drop can be so large that the movement of groundwater towards the drainage pipes can cause the soil to wash out and under the foundation.
 Therefore, drainage should be carried out as high as possible above the level of the foundation and additionally covered with a sand and gravel filtering layer.

 Interior basement walls